It's already shaping up to be another exceptionally difficult year for the music industry.

 The hip-hop world was heartbroken after the death of one of its most beloved figures.

-Real name Earl Simmons, DMX was known for his raspy vocals and charisma that found him success as a rapper (Ruff Ryders' Anthem and Party Up (Up in Here)) and on the big screen as a star of action films Romeo Must Die and Cradle 2 the Grave.
+Real name Earl Simmons, DMX was known for his raspy vocals and charisma that found him success as a rapper, with song such as Ruff Ryders' Anthem and Party Up (Up in Here), and on the big screen as a star of action films Romeo Must Die and Cradle 2 the Grave.

 It was down to his much-publicised struggles with substance abuse, however, that had fans and peers rally around him in support, over the last decade.

-DMX passed away aged 50 from a cardiac arrest caused by a drug overdose.
+DMX died aged 50 from a cardiac arrest caused by a drug overdose.

 April 17: Al Schmitt